logickernel/agileflow/README.md

 ## **Version Tagging and Automation**

-AgileFlow uses CI/CD scripts to automate version tagging:
+Agileflow uses CI/CD scripts to automate version tagging:
 - It ensures the patch version (`Z`) is incremented automatically with each validated change.
 - Merges into `release/X.Y` result in version tags (`vX.Y.Z`) being created automatically, ensuring that every change is traceable and versioned appropriately.